 Packing for a trip like this can seem like a daunting task, because if you forget to pack a crucial item you could be run into trouble while you’re away from home.
 However, with a bit of foresight and preparation, it will be a breeze!
 You’ll be thanking yourself for tackling this question beforehand.

-You may be worried that you might forget to pack the one critical item for your trip, and you wouldn’t be alone in that concern amongst other travelers.
+You may be worried that you might forget to pack a one critical item for your trip, and you wouldn’t be alone in that concern amongst other travelers.
 After all, you may not be able to just run down to your local Wal-Mart or Target in Korea and pick up something you forgot, and if it’s an item you truly need, that could pose a serious issue.
 However, it’s unlikely that anything will be that hard to get.
 Most of the necessities are easily available for purchase, so even if you forget a charger or a wardrobe staple you should be able to replenish your supply quickly.

 If you absolutely must have physical books, you’re in luck!
 Books in English are very easily attainable in Korea.
 One popular place to order books no matter where you are in Korea is What The Book.
 You’ll probably want to buy them while you’re here since packing books is not a good use of space in your two free checked airline bags.

 Fear not – if you find a book you must have while you’re in Korea and you simply have no room in your checked baggage on the way back, you always have the option of mailing it to yourself back home to save space while you’re packing to return home.

 Speaking of space, most living arrangements in Korea are quite small.
 Stacking up books in the corner is just not the best use of that space.
 With many long subway and train commutes in your near future having something to read is very important.